-Once you’ve settled in after moving here, one of the first things you might want to do is buy a car.
-But before you dive right in to make a purchase, you should know that there’s a very good chance that you’ll need to convert your driving licence to drive legally in Singapore.
+Just moved to Singapore?
+Once you’ve settled in, one of the first things you might want to do is buy a car.
+But before you dive right in to make a purchase, you should know that there’s a very good chance you’ll need to convert your foreign driving licence to legally drive in Singapore.

-If you are unsure of the processes involved in converting your foreign driving licence, continue reading this quick guide to learn everything you need to know!
+If you are unsure of the processes involved in converting your foreign or international driving licence, continue reading this quick guide to learn everything you need to know!

-Not every foreign driver who visits Singapore will be required to convert their driving licence.
-Instead, some groups will be exempted.
+First, ask yourself if you even need to convert your foreign driving licence before you jump at the chance.
+Not every foreign driver who visits Singapore will be required to convert, as some groups will be exempted.

 For all visitors that need to convert their foreign driving licence, you must first meet a few requirements.
 If you fail to meet these requirements, your application will be rejected.

 Here’s a list of requirements you must meet:

 - A valid driving licence that has not expired